-- To understand the rationale and motivation, sources, basic underlying principles, rights and obligations of different forms of the international intellectual property protection, with particular focus on the TRIPs Agreement and its operation within the WTO and PTAs. - To appreciate the key economic trade-offs associated with the protection and enforcement of intellectual property rights. - To understand the interpretation of the TRIPs Agreement and familiarise with main TRIPs-related jurisprudence of the WTO on national treatment in IPRs and interpretation of the TRIPs Agreement in the context of the WTO. - To understand to role of Preferential Trade Agreements in the field of IPRs. - To understand the main forms of intellectual property rights (IPRs), in particular the protection of inventions, how to get and how to enforce or invalidate them. - To understand the role of protection against unfair competition and its potential in the multilateral trading system - To discuss the main interconnection between intellectual property rights, innovation and global health. - To deepen knowledge and assess the linkages of trademark protection, unfair competition, technical barriers to trade and health in a WTO case study - To understand the interface of and to differentiate between the legal, economic and policy dimension of international disputes. - To get to know some of IPI's tasks and services. - To get to know the different patent application procedures. - To understand the legal delays with patents.

-To understand the necessity of patent researches
+- To understand the rationale and motivation, sources, basic underlying principles, rights and obligations of different forms of the international intellectual property protection, with particular focus on the TRIPs Agreement and its operation within the WTO and PTAs. - To appreciate the key economic trade-offs associated with the protection and enforcement of intellectual property rights. - To understand the interpretation of the TRIPs Agreement and familiarise with main TRIPs-related jurisprudence of the WTO on national treatment in IPRs and interpretation of the TRIPs Agreement. - To understand to role of Preferential Trade Agreements in the field of IPRs. - To understand the main forms of intellectual property rights (IPRs), in particular the protection of inventions, how to get and how to enforce or invalidate them. - To discuss the main interconnection between intellectual property rights, innovation and global health. - To deepen knowledge and assess the linkages of trademark protection, unfair competition, technical barriers to trade and health in a WTO case study - To understand the interface of and to differentiate between the legal, economic and policy dimension of international disputes. - To get to know some of IPI's tasks and services. - To get to know the different patent application procedures. - To understand the legal delays with patents. - To understand the necessity of patent researches